cluesurf/term/readme.md

 ## Introduction

-TermTree is a cross-platform application framework _in development_ (extreme **prototype**).
+StarTree is a cross-platform application framework _in development_ (extreme **prototype**).
 It is far from being working, so mainly just a collection of packages with API ideas.
 The long term goal is to now get this working :).